Connaxio/connaxio.github.io/docs/self_hosting.md

 I run [Proxmox Virtual Environment](https://www.proxmox.com/en/proxmox-virtual-environment/overview), which is debian-based and provides a neat web interface to manage multiple Virtual Machines (VM) or containers on a single computer.

 ## Running services
 I use a Debian container (a form of optimized VM) to run services with [docker compose](https://docs.docker.com/compose/), which allows me to use simple configuration files to create and run independent services in separate environments.
-This eliminates compatibility issues, if for example two services require different versions of the same dependency.
+This eliminates compatibility issues, if for example two services require different versions of the same dependency, or want to use the same port to listen for requests.
 It also means I never have to care about satisfying dependencies; docker packages do that for me.

 ### Nginx Proxy Manager
 [Nginx Proxy Manager](https://nginxproxymanager.com/) is a simple web interface that allows me to manage a reverse proxy.
 That means I can have multiple URLs pointing to the same IP address and port, and the reverse proxy then redirects the incoming connections to the right service depending on the requested URL.
 It also manages SSL certificates for me to ensure secure, encrypted connections.
 For example, I can access nextcloud.connaxio.com and jellyfin.connaxio.com instead of 23.44.123.3:11234 and 23.44.123.3:8090